Women speaking in the assembly . . . is it proper? Hit Counter

 Joel 2:27-32

-Yahushua is recorded speaking to a "Samaritan woman" for most of Yahuchanon chapter 4.
-If this woman could address the Creator-in-flesh Yahushua, converse with Him, then why do we imagine that women are not able to address others (regular human beings) in an assembly?
-There is a cultural blockage now, and there was then; notice that Yahushua's own talmidim thought it to be inappropriate that He be engaged in a conversation with a woman:
+Yahusha is recorded speaking to a "Samaritan woman" for most of Yahukanon chapter 4.
+If this woman could address the Creator-in-flesh, Yahusha, converse with Him, then why do we imagine that women are not able to address others (regular human beings) in an assembly?
+There is a cultural blockage now, and there was then; notice that Yahusha's own talmidim thought it to be inappropriate that He be engaged in a conversation with a woman:

 "Just then His disciples returned and were surprised to find him talking with a woman.
 But no one asked, 'What do you want?' or 'Why are you talking with her?'"